Probate law is a part of business law with an unusual trait: It is also a part of family law.

 Another property in Sitka vacant for years was sold to a neighboring property owner who did not know who to turn to in proposing his purchase.

 Either of these two properties could have been transferred under the common law method in many States by the obvious legal heirs just by signing a deed and recording the descent of ownership due to the owner’s passing.
 Instead, a long complicated legal process applied in Alaska.

 Possibly an attractive middle course between these two methods of passing family wealth can be managed.
 For instance, consider attaching the legal debts of a decedent that are recorded in the courthouse within six months of the decedent’s passing to his or her real property at the time of death, whether still owned by the decedent or not by the time of the recording.
 Then a real estate title company can deal with these contingencies while keeping commerce in the community flowing.

-There are other formulations as well further protecting creditors without the monster of a probate proceeding, but beyond the limits of the Transfer Upon Death Deed.
+There are other formulations as well for protecting creditors without the monster of a probate proceeding, but beyond the limits of the Transfer Upon Death Deed.

 Stephen Merrill, Atty.

 THE ALASKA BUSINESS BLOG